turris-cz/sentinel-sview/README.md

 All the data diplayed on web are dated in UTC.

+In graphs, the values assigned to each date refers to time period between this data (excuding) and the same date one period ago (including).
+See commit message for more details.

 ## Database

 TimescaleDB is used as the main storage.
 This section describes it's expected